An official website of the State of Oregon

 OHP has local health plans that help you use your benefits.
 These plans are called coordinated care organizations or CCOs.

 Most OHP members are enrolled in a CCO.
 Your CCO:

 Find your CCO's website, provider directory, dental plans, and more.
-Your welcome letter also lists your CCO.
+Your coverage letter (also known as "welcome letter") also lists your CCO.

 If you are new to OHP, your CCO will send you a welcome letter and ID card about two weeks after you get OHP.

 If you need to get care before then, you can contact any provider that takes OHP.

 If you want to enroll in a CCO, find your local CCO to see if they are accepting members.
 Ask OHP Client Services (800-273-0557) about your options.

 Learn more about why some people are not enrolled in CCOs.